dtczhl/dtc-google-scholar-helper/README.md

 * You need to check the paper title in your Google Scholar and the paper title in your website.
 I have made paper titles into lowercase alphabetical only.
 For example, if your paper title in Google Scholar is `Hi, I am an awesome paper`, it converts into `hiiamanawesomepaper`.
 On your website, your paper will get matched no matter it is `hi, I AM AN aweSOME PAper`, or `HI?
 Iam an awesome paper?`.
 You know what I mean :)

-* !!!
-IMPORTANT: Google Scholar website now blocks web requests without SSL certificates.
-My personal website still works, but my default local web server fail to work.
+* **!!!
+IMPORTANT**: Google Scholar website now blocks web requests without SSL certificates.
+My personal website still works, but my default local web server fails to work.
+Try to install SSL and see if it works (untested yet).